mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

+> [!NOTE]
+> This is a tech preview.
+If you are interested in in trialling this capability, please reach out via [https://mattr.global/contact-us](https://mattr.global/contact-us).

 # Mobile Credential Online Presentation Sample App

 This sample app demonstrates the usage of the Web Verifier SDK to present mobile credentials online on the same device and across devices.